uiceds/cee-492-project-2025-lavender/cee492_report.typ

 = Exploratory Data Analysis

-/*Narrative description and characterization of dataset:*/ Our study integrates multi-source geospatial and hydro-meteorological data for the Sacramento Valley: a DEM, mapped waterways, NLCD land-use/land-cover, precipitation time series, and flood-extent raster for two 2018 events.
-The variables are prepared to a common grid so that each pixel has coincident topography, distance-to-channel, land cover, and precipitation attributes alongside its flood/non-flood label (from the flood maps), enabling supervised learning and correlation analyses.
-The Global Flood Database demonstrates the feasibility of event-based flood-extent mapping used as training targets.
+/*Narrative description and characterization of dataset:*/ Our study integrates multi-source geospatial and hydrometeorological data for the Sacramento Valley, including DEM (elevation), slope, land use/land cover, distance to waterways, precipitation, and flood extent for a December 2018 event.
+We quantify spatial relationships between flood labels and each factor using thematic maps and summary statistics.
+All layers are projected to the WGS 1984 UTM Zone 10N coordinate system.

-== Flood Contributing Factors and Flood Data

-*DEM (elevation)*: Lower elevations concentrate surface water and are repeatedly identified as high-susceptibility zones in flood mapping; terrain-based indices derived from the DEM are widely used to delineate floodplains and ponding areas.
+== DEM (elevation)
+DEM data for the study area were obtained from the USGS for a time period close to the December 2018 flooding event.
+The DEM was imported into ArcGIS Pro and re-projected to WGS 1984 UTM Zone 10N.
+Elevation and slope rasters were then derived from this dataset, and an appropriate color ramp was selected for visualization.
+The DEM indicates that elevation in the study area ranges from approximately −32 to 1,249 m above sea level.
+The mean elevation is about 122 m, which is much closer to the minimum than to the maximum value.
+This confirms that low-elevation terrain dominates the Sacramento Valley, consistent with regional topography and with our expectation that flooding is more likely to occur in local elevation minima.

+#figure(image("figures/elevation_zoom.png"),caption: [DEM Data in Sacramento Valley, CA])

+== Slope
-*Slope*: Gentler slopes favor water accumulation and longer inundation residence times, while steep slopes promote rapid runoff; slope consistently ranks among the most important predictors in susceptibility models.
+From DEM, slope data was also derived in ArcGIS Pro.
+These results are shown in the figure below.
+Gentler slopes favor water accumulation and longer inundation residence times, while steep slopes promote rapid runoff.
+Slope consistently ranks among the most important predictors in susceptibility models.
+It can be observed that the slope values at the base of the valley are very low (close to 0 degrees), which is consistent with our expectation for flooding to occur in low-slope areas.

-*Distance to waterway*: Proximity to rivers and streams strongly modulates flood likelihood; distance-to-river and stream-density metrics are standard covariates and often emerge as top features in ML models.

-*Daily/event precipitation*: Flood spatial extent is tied to storm magnitude and intensity; precipitation is a core driver variable in data-driven and physics-guided flood mapping.

-*Flood data*: Satellite-derived flood-extent products provide pixel-wise labels of flooded vs. non-flooded areas for specific events, suitable for training and validation.

-*Land use/Land Cover*: Impervious surfaces (urban) increase runoff and reduce infiltration, whereas vegetation/soils buffer peaks; land use is repeatedly shown to improve susceptibility mapping beyond rainfall alone.

-*Past flooding context: 2018 events*

-A strong March 2018 storm produced road flooding and rescues across Northern California, including the greater Sacramento region—consistent with our March 21th to 23rd analysis window.
-For early December 2018, our second window (Dec 5th to 9th) targets a winter storm period captured in our precipitation records and flood maps; we analyze these days as the event forcing for the observed inundation in our dataset (event-based labels from the Global Flood Database).

-We will quantify spatial relationships between flood labels and each factor via maps, distribution plots, and correlation/feature-importance analyses.
-Specifically, we'll test whether lower elevation, gentle slopes, shorter channel distances, higher event-window precipitation, and urban land cover co-locate with observed inundation, and rank their contributions with model-agnostic importance in the predictive plan.
+#figure(image("figures/slope zoom.png"),caption: [Slope Data in Sacramento Valley, CA])

 = Exploratory Data Analysis